Neil C. Macdonald: Personal life

 On June 14, 1904, Macdonald married Kathrine Belanger in Minneapolis.
 She was the daughter of Ferdinand and Margery (Johnston) Belanger.

 In the early 1900s when Neil was employed as the superintendent of Lidgerwood, his wife Kathrine worked as a teacher and principal of the high school.
-Around 1905, while in Lidgerwood, Neil and Kathrine became surrogate parents of three boys: Kathrine's nephew, Chester Fritz; and Neil's younger brothers, Alex and Donald, who came to live with their brother after the death of their father.
+In 1905, while in Lidgerwood, Neil and Kathrine became surrogate parents of three boys: Kathrine's nephew, Chester Fritz; and Neil's younger brothers, Alex and Donald, who came to live with their brother after the death of their father.
 Chester Fritz would later become a notable alumnus of the University of North Dakota, and he would have an auditorium and library named after him.

 While Neil served as state superintendent, his wife served as deputy superintendent.
 Kathrine was a qualified school administrator, but this appointment was viewed by some as nepotism.
 Later, after Neil's death, Kathrine married Orrin E. Tiffany.

 Macdonald was a long-time friend of North Dakota Governor Lynn Frazier.

 Neil C.Macdonald was involved with the National Education Association, American Academy of Political and Social Science, Phi Delta Kappa, Shriners, and the Presbyterian Church.